akerkar2005/gui-autocomplete-autocorrect/README.md

 This should also be simple if you have node package manager.
 If you don't, follow these steps `https://nodejs.org/en/download`.

+### Setup script
+I made a setup script that does everything written in Backend and Frontend sections of this README file.
+If you want, you can try running it but I won't guarantee that it will work.
+Don't forget to follow the instructions at the end (I can't automate activating the conda environment within a subshell without running conda init which is overkill; just do the last step yourself hehe).

 ### Backend
 Set up a Python environment with Python version 3.12.
-For conda, you can go to the server directory and make an env with the environment.yaml file:
+For conda, you can go to the server directory and make an env with the environment.yml file:
 ```
-conda create -n autocorrectenv -f environment.yml
+conda env create --file environment.yml
 ```
 and it should download the required packages automatically.
-If something goes wrong within the Python directory where the custom python modules aren't being found, try cd'ing into the server/python directory and run `pip install .`, which will run setup.py.
+You must cd into the server/python directory and run `pip install .`, which will run setup.py.
 It is possible pybind11 didn't install.
 Do that with conda:
 ```
 conda install -c conda-forge pybind11